Thorazine/hack/readme.md

 ## Requirements
 - SSL (on every server that is not localhost)
-- Mail capabilities (env settings)
+- Mail capabilities
 - Npm
-- Laravel 5.4.14 or higher install, preferably a clean install
+- Laravel ^5.4 install, preferably a clean install

 ## Installing Hack